finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_intellisense**
 > IntellisenseResponse put_intellisense(intellisense_request)

-[EXPERIMENTAL] PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
+PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location

 SQL and a row/colum position within it from which to determine intellisense options for the user to potentially choose from.